kyma-project/kyma/docs/overview/51-telemetry-observability-overview.md

 type: Observability
 ---

 Out of the box, Kyma provides tools to collect and expose **telemetry** data, such as metrics, traces, and log data.
 Of course, you'll want to view and analyse the data you're collecting.
 This is where **observability** tools come in.

 ## Collecting data

 The [OpenTelemetry](https://opentelemetry.io/) observability framework is the core tool where all of Kyma's raw data comes together.
 Among the data sources that flow into the OpenTelemetry collector are Kubernetes and Istio.

+> **NOTE:** All metrics relevant for observing the in-cluster Istio Service Mesh are collected separately.
+You can find more information about it in the [Istio monitoring documentation](link-to-istio-monitoring).

 The collected telemetry data are exposed so that you can view and analyse them with the observability tools of your choice.